-While I love simple and classic flavours of soup, I am a huge lover of spice.
-I adore curries and creamy, exotic flavours, and so as soon I got my hands on the new Root Collectives juices (the beet is flavoured with ginger and lime), I felt inspired to create a more interesting soup.
+While I love simple and classic flavours of soup, I am a huge lover of vibrant colours and more interesting flavours, so I felt inspired to create this beauty Roast Beetroot, Apple & Ginger Soup.

-However, the main reason I like to use it over this festive period is for this: it helps to trigger the liver’s detoxification processes, which makes it perfect for eating if you’re planning to enjoy a festive drink or two!
+However, the main reason I like to make huge pan fulls is this: it helps to trigger the liver’s detoxification processes, which makes it perfect for eating if you’re planning to enjoy a festive drink or two!
 It also contains betaine, which is a special nutrient known to help fight inflammation.
 Pair that with the turmeric used in the soup, and you’re onto a winner!

 Anyway, my geekiness aside, my point is this: you need beetroot soup in your life!

 - 1 tbsp oil

 - 500g peeled and roasted beetroot, chopped (I roasted at 200C for 30 minutes)